aveongye/cst-case-study/README.md

 **2. Notional Amount Logic - Post-Transaction Approach:**

-The hedge notional is determined using the **post-transaction NAV at the trade date**.
+The hedge notional is calculated using the **post-transaction NAV** on each trade date.
 This represents the NAV immediately after accounting for any cash flow occurring on that date, effectively excluding the just-realized cash flow from the fund's ongoing exposure.

 - Hedge Notional = Post-transaction NAV at the trade date
 - Post-transaction NAV = Pre-transaction NAV - Cash flow on the trade date
 - Trades are executed post-cash flow on the trade date, with settlement (delivery) scheduled 3 months later.
-- This approach aligns with methodologies such as [Bloomberg's Global Equity FX Hedging](https://assets.bbhub.io/professional/sites/10/Bloomberg-Global-Equity-Index-FX-Hedging-Methodology.pdf), where notionals are based on adjusted market values "after implementation of all corporate actions".
+- This approach aligns with methodologies such as [Bloomberg's Global Equity FX Hedging](https://assets.bbhub.io/professional/sites/10/Bloomberg-Global-Equity-Index-FX-Hedging-Methodology.pdf), where notionals are based on adjusted market values "after implementation of all corporate actions" (i.e. cashflow on the day).
-- Key Assumption: Payouts (interest and principal) are not retained in the foreign currency.
-Instead, they're immediately converted to EUR, distributed to investors, or hedged separately upon receipt.
-As a result, they are not considered part of the fund's ongoing NAV exposure after settlement.
+- Key Assumption: The cashflow received on the trade date, whether interest or principal, is not retained in the foreign currency.
+It is assumed to be immediately converted to EUR, distributed to investors, or hedged separately upon receipt.
+Because this cashflow is no longer held in the foreign currency after settlement, it is not part of the fund’s ongoing NAV exposure and should be excluded when determining hedge notional.

 **Examples:**